-A couple of years after her sister dies Sarah (Sierra McCormick), as a legacy, joins her mother's former sorority-Psi Kappa-in who are the queens of the campus.
-It is there she becomes close friends to Daisy (Cassidy Gifford), the sororities president, who shows how the sorority works which rather than being just a sisterhood is more like a business with the sisters whilst acting as sweet as pie are in fact scheming, manipulative, seductive and frequently use blackmail and bribes to get what they want.
-On learning how much of a monster Daisy is and how once you become a sister you are a Psi Kap for life Daisy must decide whether she has enough to get free and take Daisy down.
+A couple of years after her sister died, Sarah (Sierra McCormick - Christmas in the Heartland), as a legacy, joins her mother's former sorority-Psi Kappa-in who are the queens of the campus.
+It is there she becomes close friends to Daisy (Cassidy Gifford - Like Cats and Dogs), the sororities president, who shows how the sorority works which rather than being just a sisterhood is more like a business with the sisters whilst acting as sweet as pie are in fact scheming, manipulative, seductive and frequently use blackmail and bribes to get what they want.
+On learning how much of a monster Daisy is and how once you become a sister you are a Psi Kap for life Daisy must decide whether she is strong enough to get free and take Daisy down.

-Once again I find myself feeling a need to say here is a movie which is similar to many which have gone before but is made for a new generation who will find the attractive cast more appealing than those in previous movies.
-As such whilst "Twisted Sisters" is kind of entertaining it is not only made in a style which targets a younger audience but the whole story of Sarah discovering how much of a monster Daisy is and then realising how now she is in it is hard to get out is a familiar one, covered in one form or another before.
+Once again I find myself feeling a need to say that "Twisted Sisters" is a movie which is similar to many which have gone before but is made for a new generation who will find the attractive cast more appealing than those in previous similar movies.
+As such whilst "Twisted Sisters", which is also known as "Dark Pledge", is kind of entertaining it is not only made in a style which targets a younger audience but the whole story of Sarah discovering how much of a monster Daisy is and then realising how that now she is in it is hard to get out is a familiar one, covered in one form or another before.